rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 ## Events

-Each event type is prefixed with `mozbrowser` for historical compatibility reasons.
 All events are CustomEvents, with an event payload specific to each type.

 - `close` : `{}`
 - `contextmenu` : `{ <depends on the element that was selected> }`